-4. Emboss rivet heads on the solebars (parts 15) and then fold the edges through 90 degrees.
-Emboss rivet heads on the supports for the top footsteps (parts 16) and then fold the supports through 90 degrees.
+4. Emboss rivet heads on the solebars (parts 7) and then fold the edges through 90 degrees.
+Emboss rivet heads on the supports for the top footsteps (parts 8) and then fold the supports through 90 degrees.
 Solder the footsteps to the solebars locating the supports into the etched rebates.
 Then fit solebars to van by twisting into place and fitting hard up against the bottom of the side stanchions.

 Drill out pilot holes and fit handrails made from 0.7mm brass wire.
-The cabin side horizontal handrails are spot soldered to the side stanchions.
+The long cabin side horizontal handrail is spot soldered to three side stanchions.
 You may find it helpful to slip a piece of card between the body side and the handrails to help space them out at an even distance from the body side.
-Snip off the tails of the wire with side cutters so that they are flush with the inside of the veranda.